DearVa/ExplorerEx/Readme.md

 [🇨🇳中文版](https://github.com/DearVa/ExplorerEx/blob/master/Readme_zh_CN.md)

 Due to unknown reasons, the file manager (Explorer) of windows 11 is very slow, especially when opening folders, selecting files, copying and pasting.
-It can even stop responding for a few seconds on the low-end computer.
+It even stop responding for a few seconds on the low-end computer.

 Some time ago, when I was working on Minecraft mod, I needed to switch frequently in multiple folders.
 Not only did it very slow, but also the "multi tab" function with high user voice has not been available yet.
 So I came up with the idea of developing a file manager myself.